Wild Flowers (Revision 5)

 Special Instructional Features

 Approval to offer this course is dependent upon a minimum registration of ten students.
 Registration begins March 1, with a minimum of 10 and maximum of 16 students.
 The course begins June 1 and ends August 31.
 Extensions are not possible.
-The nine-day field workshop will be held in July.
-The room and board charges for the Biogeoscience Institute are approximately $540 for nine days.
+The one-week field workshop will be held in July.
+The room and board charges for the Biogeoscience Institute are currently approximately $186 for one week.
 These charges will be collected by the instructor and are payable by cheque or money order and are in addition to the course registration fee.
 Contact the course professor for further details.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.